stavalfi/era-ci/README.md

 - public (or scoped-restricted) npm package - NC will run `yarn publish` to the specified registry with a new version.
 - docker package - NC will build the dockerfile and run `docker push` to the specified docker registry.

-5. deployment - in `nc.config.ts` there is a deployment section for each tagret which is optional. each section has 3 functions:
+5. deployment - in `era-ci.config.ts` there is a deployment section for each tagret which is optional. each section has 3 functions:

 - `initializeDeploymentClient` - incase you deploy to k8s, it is used to set the context of kubectl to your cluster
 - `deploy` - deploy a specific package